Entanglement from superradiance and rotating quantum fluids of light: Introduction

-Rotational superradiance \cite{Zeldovich1, Zeldovich2} occurs in spinning systems featuring an ergoregion ---a region within which material bodies are dragged around and forced to co-rotate with the system (see \cite{brito_superradiance_2020} for a review).\footnote{This is different from Dicke superradiance that describes the collective amplification of radiation by coherent emitters~\cite{Dicke:1954zz}.} While all bodies have positive energy outside the ergoregion, frame dragging permits the existence of bodies with negative energies within.
+Rotational superradiance \cite{Zeldovich1, Zeldovich2} occurs in spinning systems featuring an ergoregion ---a region within which physical probes are dragged around and forced to co-rotate with the system (see \cite{brito_superradiance_2020} for a review).\footnote{This is different from Dicke superradiance that describes the collective amplification of radiation by coherent emitters~\cite{Dicke:1954zz}.} While all probes have positive energy outside the ergoregion, frame dragging permits the existence of waves with negative energies within.
 The mixing of positive- and negative-energies across the boundary of the ergoregion (the ergosurface) allows for incoming waves to be reflected with larger amplitudes.

 The availability of negative energy states implies a quantum instability~\cite{Zeldovich1, Zeldovich2, Starobinskii:1973hgd, Unruh:1974bw}, by which the vacuum decays into pairs of field excitations.
 This entails the unavoidable presence of a finite population of excitations inside the ergosurface.
 If this population is not dissipated away by some mechanism, it will be further amplified by superradiance, leading to an instability.
 Ergoregions are thus intrinsically unstable~\cite{Friedman:1978wla}.